What the HubSpot Integration Does

 Tuco → HubSpot

-Common information written back to HubSpot includes:
+Common information written back to HubSpot includes:- Timeline events:

 - Outbound Tuco messages (channel, timestamp, optionally body or summary).